 Cultures and sampling

-The culture, sampling, nucleic acid extraction, and RNA sequencing were carried out at the Pasteur culture of cyanobacteria (PCC) collection at the institut Pasteur in 2017.
+The study was conducted using the cyanobacterial strain Microcystis aeruginosa PCC 7806 available at the Pasteur culture of cyanobacteria (PCC) collection at the Institut Pasteur.
+The culture, sampling, nucleic acid extraction, and RNA sequencing were carried out at the the Institut Pasteur in 2017.
 The photosynthetic photon flux density provided during the day (50 mol photons.m-2.s-1; cool white OSRAM L 18/640) was measured using a LICOR LI-185B quantum/radiometer/photometer equipped with a LICOR LI-193SB spherical sensor.
 A preculture of M. aeruginosa strain PCC 7806 was grown at 22 °C in 40 mL of the BG11 growth medium (Rippka et al., 1979) amended with 10 mM NaHCO3 under a 13/11 h day/night cycle.
-Then, the culture was transferred into three separate flasks (named A, B and C).
+A 13-hour light period corresponds to what is observed in September at midlatitudes in the Northern hemisphere, a month during which Microcystis proliferates in numerous ecosystems.Then, the culture was transferred into three separate flasks (named A, B and C).
 The triplicate cultures of 40 mL were progressively transferred to a final set of three cultures with a volume of 1250 mL each, in fresh BG11 medium supplemented with 20 mM NaHCO3 and synchronized in an INFORS incubator with 1% CO2 and agitation at 50-100 rpm under the same day/night cycle and temperature conditions.
 Synchronization involved three consecutive transfers, aiming for an initial optical density (OD) at 750 nm of 0.05 and growing for a month.
 Sampling was performed during the mid-exponential phase (OD of 0.6-0.7) for each biological replicate, over a period of 24 h at eight time points: (i) 7 am, 60 min before the transition from night to day (t1_N); (ii) 9 am, 60 min after the transition from night to day (t2_D); (iii) 12 am (t3-D); (iv) 4 pm (t4_D); (v) 8 pm, 1 h before the transition from day to night (t5_D); (vi) 10 pm, 60 min after the transition from day to night (t6_N); (vii) 2 am, i.e. the middle of the night (t7_N), and (viii) in the end of the night period (t8_N), 24 h after the first sampling point.
 The sampling procedure involved the removal of 150 mL of culture, which were centrifuged, rinsed with sterile water, and centrifuged again.
 The resulting pellets were flash-frozen in liquid nitrogen and stored at -80 °C until further processing.
 To minimize batch effects, the samples were randomized before subsequent processing.
+We note that relatively high phosphate concentrations such as those found in BG11 (~180 mol.L-1) can inhibit the precipitation of extracellular carbonates and/or induce that of Ca-phosphates as shown by, e.g., Rivadeneyra et al. (2006; 2010).
+However, by contrast, it has been shown that this does not prevent at all the precipitation of intracellular carbonates, which has been experimentally studied in BG11 before (Cam et al., 2017; De Wever et al., 2019).

 Nucleic acid extraction